awang-capu/COMP120/lab2_cost_of_coffee.md

 ### Task

-Write a C program that:
+Finish the following starter C program that:

-1. Stores your name in a variable
-2. Stores your cup size as a single character (`'S'`, `'M'`, or `'L'`)
-3. Stores the number of cups of coffee you drink per day
-4. Stores the price of one cup of coffee (this should allow decimals!)
-5. Assumes there are 30 days in a month and 12 months in a year
-6. Calculates your monthly coffee cost
+1. Calculates your monthly coffee cost
-7. Calculates your yearly coffee cost from the monthly cost
+2. Calculates your yearly coffee cost from the monthly cost
-8. Prints a friendly summary message using `printf`, including your name, cup size, cups per day, monthly cost, and yearly cost
+3. Prints a friendly summary message using `printf`, including your name, cup size, cups per day, monthly cost, and yearly cost

 ### Requirements

-- Use `int` for whole-number counts, `float` for the monthly cost, and `double` for the yearly cost (practice using all three)
-- Use a `char` array (string) for your name
-- Use a single `char` (not a `char[]`) for cup size, and print it with `%c`
 - Every variable you declare should actually be used somewhere in the output — an unused variable is a sign it doesn't belong yet
 - All values should be hardcoded (no `scanf` yet — that's Part 2)
 - Print monthly and yearly cost rounded to 2 decimal places

 ### Starter Skeleton